splytanalytics/splyt-cpp/readme.md

 //Begin a transaction.
 splyt->transaction->Begin("testtransaction", "testcategory", 3600, "testContext");
 ```
-This is of course only one simple example, more examples can be found in the [API Functions section](#api-functions) as well as below.
+More examples can be found in the [API Functions section](#api-functions) as well as below.

 ### Responses
 All API functions, with the exception of Init, return an instance of the SplytResponse class that contains content returned from the network call.
 The content is an instance of the Json::Value class from the [JsonCpp library](https://github.com/open-source-parsers/jsoncpp).
-Documentation for the use of this clas can be found [here](https://github.com/open-source-parsers/jsoncpp/wiki).
+Documentation for the use of this class can be found [here](https://github.com/open-source-parsers/jsoncpp/wiki).

 Response Example:
 ```c++